SydneyUniLibrary/sierra-api-as-promised/README.md

 SIERRA_API_PATH   | The URL path for the Sierra API (\*1)         | /iii/sierra-api/

 (\*1) `SIERRA_API_PATH` must not include the API version in the path. `/iii/sierra-api/` is correct. `/iii/sierra-api/v4/` is not.

-### .env file

-A .env file in your project's base directory, where `package.json` is, will be loaded by [dotenv](https://github.com/motdotla/dotenv) as part of requiring sierra-api-as-promised.
-Anything in here, including other variables than those used by this library, will be added to your envrionment and will be accessible via `process.env`.

-When dotenv loads the .env file, it will not change any environment variables that are already defined.
-You can't use to it redefine something like `PATH`.
-This also means that if you set `SIERRA_API_HOST`, for example, in your environment before running your code, the value you set will take precedence over the value in the .env file.